KeithPinson/mise-en-place/README.md

 # Mise-en-place

 <p>
-<i>A boilerplate for front-end web apps.</i>
+<i>A boilerplate for front-end development.</i>
 </p>

 Web apps are a moving target.
-The state-of-art for building a Web app from scratch is ever shifting.
-It's not that HTML, javascript, and CSS are changing with much swiftness, but the tools used with them; the frameworks, builders, and libraries; are constantly on the move and any effort it seems to stay current is as big a task as building the app itself.
+The state-of-art for building a web app from scratch is ever shifting.
+It's not that HTML, javascript, and CSS are changing with much swiftness, but the tools used with them; the frameworks, builders, and libraries; are constantly on the move and it seems, any effort to stay current is as big a task as building the app itself.

 In an effort to bring some sanity back to my infrequent forays into *from-scratch* Web apps, this project,